Gregor Robertson (politician)

 Robertson was elected to the position of mayor of Vancouver as part of the Vision Vancouver slate.
 Prior to that, he served as a Member of the Legislative Assembly for Vancouver-Fairview, as a member of the New Democratic Party of British Columbia, from 2005 until his resignation in 2008 to run for the mayoral position.
 On January 10, 2018, Robertson announced that he would not seek re-election after three terms in office.

+On April 28, 2025, Robertson was elected Member of Parliament in Vancouver Fraserview—South Burnaby as the Liberal candidate for the 2025 Canadian federal election.
+He was then appointed to Cabinet by Prime Minister Mark Carney as the Minister of Housing, Infrastructure and Pacific Economic Development Canada.